What is idiopathic pulmonary fibrosis?

 There is no cure for IPF.
 The damage caused from the lung scarring cannot be reversed.
 In addition, disease progression cannot be predicted or halted.
 Current experimental treatments are aimed at slowing or halting disease progression.

-In addition to drug treatments, you may need additional oxygen, supplied in a small portable oxygen tank, to help you breathe.
+The treatment of IPF is mainly supportive.
+You may need additional oxygen, supplied in a small portable oxygen tank, to help you breathe.
+Patients are also encouraged to be enrolled in an exercise program known as pulmonary rehabilitation to help them breathe better.
 Lung transplant surgery may be considered in some patients.
-This procedure is most often considered in patients under 65 years of age whose disease has not responded to medical treatments.
+This procedure is most often considered in patients less than 65 years of age who have advanced disease.

 How often will I need to see my doctor?